-Join us for weekends to refine and grow your earth skills, connect in community of woman, to sing, dance, to feed the wild woman within, to be held by the Earth and replenish your body, mind and soul with ancestral skills and ceremonial arts.
+Join us for four weekends, one in each season- to refine and grow your earth skills, connect in a community of powerful women, to sing, dance, to feed the wild woman within, to be held by the Earth and replenish your body, mind and soul with ancestral skills and ceremonial arts.

 Harvest your nourishment from the earth, heal yourself and your family with herbal medicine, make your shoes and clothes from your region with your hands, birth the fire of your passions and connect with your ancestors.
 Weave baskets and songs with your sisters, dig roots, and craft clay bowls.
 Call on flowers to offer you vibrational healing and color in your clothes, drum to the stars, and remember who you are and where you come from.
 Choose the beautyway of earth connection and regenerative culture within a supportive village ecology.

 Save the Dates: September 1-3, Dec.
 1-3, April 20-22, June 15-17

 Location: Wild and Wonderful places near Asheville, NC.